 Here is a cheat sheet for age-safe playground equipment guidelines:

 - Kids 2 years old or younger: Kids under 2 years old likely should not be on public playgrounds without constant supervision.
 Instead of going to a busy big-kid park, try to find a local playground specially designed for young kids with infant-safe swings.

-- Ages 2 to 5: Toddlers are a bit stronger than younger kids but still have a high center of gravity, which makes them prone to toppling over.
-Stick to playground equipment with short railings and smaller steps, such as crawl tunnels, short slides and small swings, for this age group.
+- Ages 2 to 5: Toddlers are a bit stronger than younger kids but still have a high center of gravity, making them prone to toppling over.
+Stick to playground equipment with short railings and smaller steps, such as crawl tunnels, short slides, and small swings, for this age group.

 - Kids older than 5: Older kids have developed the muscle coordination and arm strength to play safely on climbing equipment, monkey bars, large slides, seesaws and tall swings with adult supervision.